Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 04
     scene_title: "Buddy Holly"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene04.jpg
     narration: "<p>What’s with these homies, donating their money?</p><p>Why do they gotta fund?</p><p>What did we ever do for these guys[and gals and non-binary pals]</p><p>That made them so generous?</p><p></p><p>Thank you supporters for your unbelievable aid in keeping this thing going!
 CBR will never die, thanks to you[note: your funding may not prevent the impending nuclear apocalypse, in which case CBR may die.
-Sorry about that, but you knew about that possibility when you decided to support CBR.]</p>"
+Sorry about that, but you knew about that possibility when you decided to support CBR.]</p><p>Coiot: We welcome back Bartok to the screen as our latest donator, having supported continually throughout Season 2 and 3. ☺️</p>"
   - scene_number: 05
     scene_title: "Undone"
     slide_url: https://cdn.civbattleroyale.tv/season4-pr26-scene04.jpeg